korningf/git-pass/README.md

   *Minimal Windows POSIX pass command*

-Git-Pass is a port of the POSIX / UNIX pass command (aka password-store)
+Git-Pass is a port of the POSIX / UNIX pass command (aka password-store) for GitBash.

-adapted for corporate and institutional environments that only allow a
+It is meant for institutional contexts that only allow gitbash (or SysGit, MSys, MinGW).

-minimal Windows POSIX shell on GitBash (or SysGit, MSys, MSys2, MinGW...).
+.